QianJin2013/android-gcc-toolchain/README.md

 <a name=ccache></a>
 If you clean & compile repeatedly, **you'd better setup [CCACHE](https://ccache.samba.org/) to speed up repeating compilation**.
 - Run `brew install ccache` on Mac or `sudo apt-get install ccache` on Linux
-- `export USE_CCACHE=1` to tell android-gcc-toolchain to use CCACHE(otherwise specify --ccache every time).
+- `export USE_CCACHE=1` to tell android-gcc-toolchain to use CCACHE.
 - `export CCACHE_DIR=some_dir`(default is ~/.ccache).
 - run `ccache -M 50G` once to set max cache size(default is 5G).